cepthomas/NStateMachine/README.md

 # Usage
+- Not currently built as a library.
+To use in your own project, simply copy SmEngine.cs, State.cs, Transition.cs.
-See Lock.cs and DemoApp.cs for an example of how to use this.
+- See Lock.cs and DemoApp.cs for an example of how to use this.

 The main idea is to shape the machine in a visually uncluttered fashion.
 Each state would be described like this:
 ```